merchise/xopgi.mail/xopgi/xopgi_mail_breaking_cycles/README.rst

  Breaking Cycles of auto-submitted messages
 ============================================

-We try to avoid the scenario where two subscribes a single object engage in a never-ending cycle of auto-submitted messages:
+We try to avoid the scenario where two subscribers of a single object engage in a never-ending cycle of auto-submitted messages:

 #.
 Some user sends a message to A and B